-25. Listing Rule 3A.15(5) refers to the ability of the directors to "...make a proper assessment of the financial position and prospects of the new applicant...".
-Accordingly, as part of their readiness deliberations both new applicants and sponsors are concerned with the reliability of the new applicant's internal controls over financial reporting.
+- 23. Listing Rule 3A.15(5) refers to the ability of the directors to "...make a proper assessment of the financial position and prospects of the new applicant...".
+Accordingly, as part of their readiness deliberations both new applicants and sponsors are concerned with the reliability of the new applicant's internal controls over financial reporting. - 24.
+Relevant principles in achieving the objective of reliability of financial reporting are set out in Appendix 1.
+These principles are used to assist the new applicant and sponsors and the reporting accountants in determining the financial control objectives to be addressed by the reporting accountants' work.
+While the financial control objectives vary among different companies depending on the industry, size, organisational structure, culture, and management philosophy, these principles remain fundamental to all companies.

-&lt;sup>5 "Internal Control and Risk Management - A Basic Framework" issued by the HKICPA in June 2005.
+5 "Internal Control and Risk Management - A Basic Framework" issued by the HKICPA in June 2005.

-&lt;sup>6 The content of this paragraph is based on "Internal Control over Financial Reporting - Guidance for Small Public Companies Volume 1: Executive Summary" published by the Committee of Sponsoring Organizations of the Treadway Commission in 2006.
+The content of this paragraph is based on "Internal Control over Financial Reporting - Guidance for Small Public Companies Volume 1: Executive Summary" published by the Committee of Sponsoring Organizations of the Treadway Commission in 2006.